-Kitesurfing Spain Overview
+Kitesurfing Vacations in Spain Overview

 Spain has been at the hub of the kitesurfing scene since the sport first arrived on European shores in the late 1990s.
 For European riders, kitesurfing Spain (and in particularly the southern coast) makes complete sense.
 With classic southern European climate, dependable wind stats and plenty going on in the culinary and ‘party’ departments, the question is less ‘where in Spain’ than ‘when in Spain’?

-Where to kitesurf in Spain?
+Where to kitesurf on vacation in Spain?

 Tarifa is of course the European Mecca for kitesurfing, but there are a host of other spots as well.
 You can find deserted kitesurfing beaches all the way along the Mediterranean coastline – from France through to Portugal – where there is plenty for flat water enthusiasts and foilers to get their fix.
 There are kitesurfing lagoons tucked away, and sandbars to guarantee those perfect butter-flat sessions.
 Plus the tidal range is tiny so you can generally session all day.

-There are then hubs for kitesurfing around the main cities, so kitesurfing Barcelona is a good option, but you can also find plenty of other people to ride with around Valencia and Malaga before you arrive at Gibraltar and then reach the Atlantic facing coast and then on to Tarifa…
+There are then hubs for kitesurf vacations around the main cities, so kitesurfing Barcelona is a good option, but you can also find plenty of other people to ride with around Valencia and Malaga before you arrive at Gibraltar and then reach the Atlantic facing coast and then on to Tarifa…

-Kitesurfing Spain in the north offers come fantastic options.
+Kitesurfing vacations in Spain's north offers some fantastic options.
 There are strong kitesurfing scenes around the favourite northern cities of Bilbao, Santander and San Sebastian where you can find plenty of river mouths and thermally strengthened wind options for classic flat water sessions.
 Or if kitesurfing waves is more your thing, then it doesn’t get much better than north Spain… World renowned for the quality of its surf, there are also plenty of wind options and – with so many different facing beaches – there is always somewhere with perfect crossshore conditions.
 Generally the further west you get the more deserted and the more extreme conditions become, and in Galicia you could find yourself riding head high perfect waves with no one else out…

 If you had to pick one kitesurfing spot…